sid-kas/ActiveLiving/docs/workouts/no-equipment.md

     - raise your front body up using back muscles
     - do not use arm support
 - arm shoulder press
-- plank pose to mountain pose
+- plank pose to mountain pose / plank reach back

 ## **Medium**